MUTYH-Associated Adenomatous Polyposis Factsheet

 MUTYH-associated adenomatous polyposis (MAP) is a cancer predisposition syndrome caused by having two MUTYH gene mutations.
 Carriers of one MUTYH gene mutation have a milder clinical presentation.

-Individuals with MAP typically develop dozens (sometimes hundreds) of adenomatous colon polyps, although the presentation can vary from an absence of polyps to over a thousand polyps.
+Individuals with MAP typically develop dozens of adenomatous colon polyps, although the presentation can vary from an absence of polyps, < 100 adenomatous polyps, and uncommonly > 100 adenomatous polyps.
 Without surveillance, patients with MAP have a nearly 100 percent risk of developing colon cancer.
-In addition to colon polyps, individuals with MAP may also develop gastric and duodenal adenomas and nonadenomatous polyps, such as sessile serrated and hyperplastic polyps.
+In addition to colon polyps, individuals with MAP may also develop gastric and duodenal adenomas and other types of polyps, such as sessile serrated and hyperplastic polyps.
 MAP is not associated with any unique physician exam findings, although reported rarely are features such as thyroid nodules, benign adrenal lesions, jawbone cysts and CHRPE (congenital hypertrophy of retinal pigment epithelium).

 Cancer Risks Associated with MAP

 A molecular hallmark of cancers caused by MAP is the presence of a specific somatic KRAS variant (c.34G>T in codon 12) which is found in 60-90% of MAP-associated colorectal cancers.

 Prevalence of MAP